 - Cup of boiling water.

-Join together the ingredients and let the mixture sit for five minutes, then strain and dip a clean cloth or compress into the mixture.
-After, strain the excess water and apply it to the affected eye for five to ten minutes.
+Add the cloves to the boiling water and let the mixture sit for five minutes, Then strain and allow to cool.
+Soak a clean cloth or gauze into the mixture.
+After, ring out the excess water and apply the cloth to the affected eye for five to ten minutes.
 You can do this 2 to 3 times a day.